 Hey, at least the walls in the craft office studio are already painted.
 But I’ll probably paint them again, since the whole pale turquoise thing was when I expected this space to just be for crafting and hobbies (I had something like this in mind).
 No, now it’s also my environment in which to get myself to study.
 And turquoise isn’t really the color that says Sarah, it’s time to get serious.

 Maybe navy?
 The white desktops I purchased will turn into a major focal point if I darken the walls.

-Perhaps kelly green?
-No. Actually, hell no. What’s good for my jewelry isn’t necessarily going to make me hit the books.
+Perhaps Kelly green?
+No. Actually, absolutely not.
+What’s good for my jewelry isn’t necessarily going to make me hit the books.
 But this office sure looks swanky, doesn’t it?

 And while my heart says more gray, I know that by the time I get around to painting the living room (again), I’ll have drab overload.
 Color is my friend, and will be embraced in this room (that was more talking to my self than you).